About the Quality Manual

 4. Updates to the Quality Manual

 To view recent changes to the Quality Manual click here.
-An update of recent changes is included in the Teaching and Learning Network workspace and cognate groups such as Examinations and Admissions Officers, are emailed when relevant sections are changed.
+An update of recent changes is included in the Teaching and Learning workspace and cognate groups, for example Examinations and Admissions Officers, are emailed when relevant sections are changed.

 5. Quality Systems explained elsewhere

 For information about the University's committee structures, including committee structure in relation to teaching and learning, please see http://www.nottingham.ac.uk/registrar/committees/index.htm.
-Information about the University's School Review process is available here.
+Information about the University's Teaching and Learning Review process is available here.

 6. External Reference Points